North Pole Hoops and the Canadian National Invitational Tournament (CNIT) are proud to be hosting the ONLY annual NCAA Certified tournament in Canada.

 After UPlay, it’s really a toss up in this age group as to who goes how far.

-We’re not familiar with the Red Rush program at this level, but we know they go some real dogs who are going to be competitive.
+We’re not familiar with the Red Rush program at this level, but we know they go some source of the real dogs who are going to be competitive.

 Peoples Basketball is another one of those scrappy teams who could take down the big names or stay in really close with them all game.